jamesbriggs/pico-build/README.md

 ## Getting Started

-1. choose a git, cvs or svn repo and configure your environment to do a successful `git pull` (or equivalent command)
+1. choose a git, cvs or svn repo and configure your environment to do a successful password-less `git pull` (or equivalent command)
 2. cd to the directory which is the parent of your `dev/`, `stage/` and `prod/` folders
 3. copy the Makefile to this directory and update it
 4. run it for each environment: